Parish345/Jefferson-Prototype/README.md

 # Jefferson-Prototype
-This is the prototype for our capstone project
+This is the prototype for our capstone project.
+This is a test line.